Why Your Emotions Are Running Your Spending (And What To Do About It)

 Categorise your spending based on different emotions - using an emoticon, colour, or something creative.
 What feeling comes up more often?
 Where do you find yourself returning to in response to that feeling?

 Remember, this isn’t to track every single thing or to judge yourself for your feelings.
-They are just feelings, and we respond to them in a multitude of ways.
-Also, this is an great segue to the next thought.
+They are feelings, and we respond to them in a multitude of ways.
+What happens when we start to turn down the shame about those feelings?

 Reduce the shame, increase the discernment.